 This Maine resort makes serious snow, pretty much guaranteeing your whole gang good skiing from November to April.
 With eight interconnected peaks, 870 acres, and modern lifts, night skiing, and two ski-in ski-out hotels book-ending the vast ski terrain – you are in a happy place.
 Sunday River is family friendly with events all winter long, a base to peak Chondola with Peak dining select evenings, and excellent lesson programs.
 Sunday River also has two on-mountain grand hotels with outdoor heated pools.
 There’s more outdoor fun too – a zip line, cross-country and dog sledding, tubing and fireworks on weekends and holidays.
 The funky town of Bethel is great for browsing Maine craft shops, or grabbing a bite off mountain via the free Mountain Explorer shuttle.
 Did we mention mascots Eddy & Betty the Yeti?
 Your kids will love Sunday River too.

-If you are looking for the latest ski programs, Smugglers’ Notch Resort is the leader in the family learn to ski and ride.
-Whether its learning to turn with your child in their unique ‘Mom & Me’ lesson, or teaching your ‘Little Rascal,’ to start skiing at age two, Smuggs’ has the most innovative instruction in snow country.
-This northern Vermont resort continues to re-invent the family ski experience, and hoard the family awards as a result.
+If you are looking for the latest ski programs, Smugglers’ Notch Resort is the leader in family learn to ski and ride lessons.
+Whether its skiing with your child in their unique ‘Mom & Me’ lesson, or teaching your ‘Little Rascal,’ to start skiing at age two, Smuggs’ has the most innovative instruction in snow country.
+The only thing you won’t find at Smuggs’ are modern high-speed lifts, but they still hoard the family ski resort awards.
 Condominiums flank Smugg’s slopes along the beginner terrain of Morse Mountain.
 Resort guests find tons to do in the Village after the lifts close from the Fun Zone to snow tubing.
 Smugglers’ is also home to treasures of expert terrain on Madonna Mountain for parents who want to drop in after they drop off their kids at ski camp or day care.
-Just be prepared for long chairlift ride chats on the dawdling double chairs.